bcgov/NotifyBC/docs/docs/api/subscription.md

 This API is used by authenticated user to change user channel id (such as email address) and resend confirmation code.

+- permissions required, one of
+  - super admin
+  - admin
+  - authenticated user
 - inputs

   - subscription id